texas-justice-initiative/website-nextjs/README.md

 There is also an [example page](./pages/example-page.js) that has some examples of using Styled Components and where we can add other heavily commented examples in the future.

+## Testing

+We are using [Jest](https://jestjs.io/) for testing.
+When we add new features and fix bugs, especially related to mission-critical or complex code such as displaying data on the "Explore the Data" page, we should consider adding new tests to the corresponding file in the `/test` directory.
+GitHub Actions will [run our tests](.github/workflows/jest.yml) each time we push to this repository.
+To run tests locally, run:

+`npm run test`

 ## Resources

 [Next JS Docs](https://nextjs.org/docs)